redbrick/docs-old/docs/web/techweek.md

 # TechWeek Website
-The repository containing the Techweek website is on Github [here](https://github.com/redbrick/TechWeek) The website was written to have the Google Material Design look and feel.
+The repository containing the Techweek website is in Github [redbrick/techweek](https://github.com/redbrick/TechWeek) repository.
+The website was written to have the Google Material Design look and feel.
 MaterializeCSS was used to speed up the process.

 ## Deployment